neocaleb/TENET/README.md

 ## Input

-1. expression_file - a csv file with N cells in the rows and M genes in the columns (same format with wishbone pseudotime package [1]).
+1. expression_file - a csv file with N cells in the rows and M genes in the columns (same format with wishbone pseudotime package).

 #### example